orstavik/JoiComponents/book/chapter3_element_lifecycle/Problem1_attributesInConstructor.md

 ## Different ways to create an `HTMLElement`?

-Browsers can create new `HTMLElement` instances in four ways.
+Browsers can create new `HTMLElement` instances in five ways.
 1. constructor: `var el = new MyHTMLElement();` (JS).
 2. `document.createElement`: `var el = document.createElement("my-element");` (JS).
 3. By parsing HTML text using `innerHTML`: `el.innerHTML = "<my-element></my-element>";` (JS).
 4. By parsing HTML text when loading the html document `<my-element></my-element>` (HTML).
+5. By cloning an element: `.cloneNode(deep)` (JS).

-When you make a new custom element definition, it `extends HTMLElement`, and you want your custom element to be constructable in all these four ways.
+When you make a new custom element definition, it `extends HTMLElement`, and you want your custom element to be constructable in all five ways.

 But.
 There is a problem.
 An invisible constraint.
 Sometimes you are not allowed to set attribute values in the constructor of `HTMLElement`.